louisboilard/.config/README.md

 (a terminal file manager written in Go).
 Aliases are shared with the bash config (they're fetched from the .bash_aliases file).

+## Alactritty

+alactritty.yml file to see the config for the Alactritty terminal emulator.
+Includes transparency and other slight windows adjustments.
+Runs Zsh by default.